Seller After Closing

 Another common problem area is during the resolution of Working Capital true-up and release of escrow funds.
 A searcher commented “Working Capital was a huge source of conflict, which I think is more typical than searchers would think.
 This is a difficult concept for most sellers to grasp and wrap their minds around.”
 Another found, “Financial true up for accrued vacations and correction for past 401k administration errors took a while for the seller to comprehend.”

 Expect conflicts and disagreements, including what one searcher found, “We had disagreements between myself and them on day-to-day and strategic business decisions in addition to the definition of roles and responsibilities for each of them under my new leadership.”
-Another found, “The sellers owned the building retained an office and we had to relocate to avoid the caustic relationship within the first year.”
+Marc Cussenot, a self-funded searcher/CEO of Precision Concrete Cutting, reflects, “The sellers owned the building, retaining an office on-site and we had to relocate to avoid antagonizing the relationship within the first year of my ownership.”

 Unusual situations may cause conflict, as one searcher/CEO found, “During a joint business trip to meet our travel coordinators, the seller wanted to continue to live at their relatively high standards by staying in up-scale hotels and using taxis that I had to pay for while I wanted for both of us to be more frugal.”
 Another searcher reported that, “Wage increases for employees who have not received raises in multiple years under the seller’s tenure were a strong point of disagreement.”